 This beautiful seaside resort isn’t just there to be enjoyed in the summer, New Brighton offers festive explorers some of the most picturesque winter walks in Merseyside.

 If you set off on your adventure and the weather isn’t too windy, why not walk along Marine Promenade and King’s Parade, around Fort Perch Rock?
 Take in the bracing sea air and enjoy the wonderful views of the beach.

 This area also offers some great pubs and bars, stop off for a tasty tipple in The Seahorse or Perch Rock and really make the most of your festive walk.

 Last in our list of the best winter walks around the city is another gem out in the suburbs of Liverpool, Croxteth Country Park.

-The perfect destination for a Christmas walk with your family, this beautiful 500 arce park is a favourite with locals and tourists.
+The perfect destination for a Christmas walk with your family, this beautiful 500 acre park is a favourite with locals and tourists.

 You can easily spend an hour or two wandering its many pathways and trails, which are even more wonderful when they are topped with a layer of snow.

-Explore the stables, home farm, play parks and café along the tracks and bridal paths that are clearly marked, it’s one of our favourite winter walks around Liverpool.
+Explore the stables, home farm, play parks, the café along the tracks and bridal paths that are clearly marked, it’s one of our favourite winter walks around Liverpool.

 We hope you’ve enjoyed our list of the best winter walks around Liverpool.
-If you’re looking for the best restaurants and bars to grab a yuletide bite to eat whilst you’re out, check out our guide to the best family run restaurants in Liverpool.
+If you’re looking for the best restaurants and bars to grab a festive bite to eat whilst you’re out, check out our guide to the best family run restaurants in Liverpool.
 Or, perhaps you’d just like a cosy cup of coffee, we’ve got you covered with our list of the very best coffee shops and cafes around Liverpool.